Nettakrim/Lost-Keys/README.md

 to clear an override, set the `<key>` to `default` (or itself), to disable a key, set the `<key>` to `none` (or any invalid key), to force a `<key>` to be pressed, set it to `pressed`

 the `<binding>` can also be `all`, which can be used to clear all overrides at once: `/lost_keys:override <player> all default`, disable all keys: `/lost_keys:override <player> all none` (then specific keys can be enabled by setting them to themselves) , or cause a mess: `/lost_keys:override <player> all key.keyboard.a`

+you can also set keybindings to run commands, like so: `/lost_keys:override <player> <binding> <command>`, the command does not include the /, so: `/lost_keys:override @s key.forward say hi`, and the binding cannot be keyboard keys

 ## Client Side Commands: